leokan92/discrete_lot_sizing_rl_agents/README.md

 This project was built in partnership with Politecnico di Torino Researchers.
 The base environment here employed can also be accessed in [dicrete_lot_sizing](https://github.com/EdoF90/discrete_lot_sizing)

+The paper can be downloaded in [Expert Systems with Applications](https://www.sciencedirect.com/science/article/pii/S0957417423035388)

 To reference this work use these information:

 ```